Bid price

 A bid price is the highest price at which a buyer is willing to buy a particular security.
-The buyer may be a market maker or an ordinary investor.
+This may come from a market maker or be the highest price on a buy limit order in the order book.
 Which it is depends on the trading system used.
 This, in turn, depends on the market, and sometimes (as in London) on the particular security.

 The best price at which a seller is willing to sell is the offer price.
 The difference between the bid price and the offer price is the bid-offer spread.